D-EVO/academic-kickstart/content/home/demo.md

 Follow our [Getting Started](https://sourcethemes.com/academic/docs/get-started/) and [Page Builder](https://sourcethemes.com/academic/docs/widgets/) guides to easily personalize the template and then [add your own content](https://sourcethemes.com/academic/docs/managing-content/).

-For inspiration, check out [the Markdown files](https://sourcethemes.com/academic/docs/install/#demo-content) which power the [personal demo](https://academic-demo.netlify.com/).
+For inspiration, check out [the Osteopathy files](https://sourcethemes.com/academic/docs/install/#demo-content) which power the [personal demo](https://academic-demo.netlify.com/).
 The easiest way to publish your new site to the internet is with [Netlify](https://sourcethemes.com/academic/docs/deployment/).

 - [View the documentation](https://sourcethemes.com/academic/docs/)
 - [Ask a question](http://discuss.gohugo.io/)